Skip to main content

 Frequently asked questions

-- How do you identify pinchbeck?
+How do you identify pinchbeck?

-- Is pinchbeck the same as brass?
+Is pinchbeck the same as brass?

-- Pinchbeck is a specific formulation of copper and zinc that gives a particularly gold-like result; most accounts put it at around 83% copper and 17% zinc.
-Standard brass has a similar composition but was not tuned in the same way for gold-like colour.
-The term pinchbeck refers specifically to Christopher Pinchbeck's formula.
+Pinchbeck is a specific formulation of copper and zinc that gives a particularly gold-like result.
+Standard brass has a similar composition but was not tuned in the same way for gold-like colour, and the term pinchbeck refers specifically to Christopher Pinchbeck's formula.

-- Is pinchbeck jewellery valuable?
+Is pinchbeck jewellery valuable?

-- Good-quality Georgian pinchbeck pieces, especially those with strong attribution, interesting form or gemstone content, can have genuine collectible value.
+Good-quality Georgian pinchbeck pieces, especially those with strong attribution, interesting form or gemstone content, can have genuine collectible value.
 The metal itself is not precious, but the age, craftsmanship and historical interest make it sought after by antique jewellery collectors.

 Designing a ring